max-schweikl/Final-Project_Group-5/README.md

 Our team would like to determine what a future movie release will earn for revenue at the box office based on a variety of input factors that go in to the production, including but not limited to the director, movie cast, crew, posters/marketing, production companies, release date, and so on.
 This will be a classification question to answer, in that "success" will be defined as if the movie doubled it's production spend in generated revenue results.

 ## Dataset Chosen
-We will be utilizing a .csv dataset provided by the University of Minnesota that provides +$25M movie entries and a variety of different movie attributes, some of which were called out in the project topic headline above.
+At the moment, we will be utilizing a .csv dataset provided by the University of Minnesota that provides +$25M movie entries and a variety of different movie attributes, some of which were called out in the project topic headline above.
+If this dataset is too large/overvalued, we will transition to an alternative option.

 ## Tools to Clean Data
 Python and Pandas will be utilized to clean our dataset throughout the length of this project.